 - Symptomatic individual(s) in whom COVID-19 is suspected, particularly within seven days of symptom onset, though this time window may be extended based on the specific test manufacturer’s instructions.

-- Symptomatic and asymptomatic residents and staff in congregate settings (e.g., nursing homes or similar settings) where less frequent, highly sensitive tests such as PCR tests are not available or subject to prolonged turnaround times (> 48 hours).
+- Symptomatic and asymptomatic residents and staff in congregate settings (e.g., nursing homes, correctional facilities, or similar settings)

 - As part of an outbreak response in a nursing home, serial testing (antigen or PCR) should be performed every 3–7 days for all residents and healthcare personnel until no new cases are identified in a 14-day period.
 Antigen tests should not be used to determine the duration of Transmission-based Precautions or when healthcare personnel can return to work.